 There are 3 groups which meet weekly in East and Old as part of our mission work and pastoral care.
+There is also one pastoral programme at Inverarity that is held monthly.

 The Wee Blether, for anyone in the congregation, or the local community to come and have tea, coffee biscuits and a chat in the warmth.
 This arose out of the Heat Hub which started after lockdown and is a valuable facility for vulnerable and lonely people in our community.